 Our analysis shows that organizationality at betahaus emerged less from the transactional nature of the relationship between coworkers and betahaus, and more from the interactions among coworkers themselves.
 For example, the participation in betahaus life was not confined to the paying members – formal membership.
 Many events at betahaus – such as the breakfast – were openly accessible to everyone who wanted to join, and events had many regular non-member participants.
 Similarly, some former members continued to participate in events.
 In this sense, the social collective of betahaus relies much more on fluid and voluntary contributorship than on formal membership (Bencherki and Snack, 2016).
 This implies that although some relationships at betahaus are transactional, they are transactional in a sense that breaks away from a superior-subordinate relationship.
 For example, betahaus introduced some formal elements, such as the intentional design of the space, the various events, the membership fees, and a minimal set of rules (e.g., regarding opening hours).
 These elements constituted the formal infrastructure of the coworking space.
 Participation and contribution remained optional and not mandatory.
 This is apparent in the routines, which the coworkers voluntarily enacted to pattern their work activities.
 Routines and co-discipline, in particular, encouraged coworkers to structure their work activities in ways that make them more disciplined and productive.
 In this sense, coworking makes it possible for independent workers to modulate their efficiency and effectiveness.
 Rather than the infrastructure imposing routines and co-discipline, coworkers actively draw on the infrastructure as a frame to structure their everyday activities.
 Thus, at betahaus organizationality is both intentionally created and emerging—formal and informal.

 Our study thus speaks to the arguments “in defense” of formal organization put forward by du Gay and Vikkelsø (2016).
 Put bluntly, the coworking space can be understood as a formal organization intentionally set up to provide and sell informality as a service to its members.
-That is, its organizationality mobilizes a layer of formality (e.g., a membership fee, a few formal rules of engagement, and formally organized events tofosterg a great deal of informal activity.
+That is, its organizationality mobilizes a layer of formality (e.g., a membership fee, a few formal rules of engagement, and formally organized events to foster a great deal of informal activity).
 Thus, the coworking case demonstrates how some aspects of formal organization might be highly valued even among independent workers.
 However, focusing exclusively on formality would conceal the critical role of informality for the organizationality of betahaus.
 This was most visible when it comes to co-discipline.
 Co-discipline emerges informally out of the combination of the co-location with other workers and potentiality.
 Thus, it does not represent an enforced form of control associated with formal organization, such as hierarchy, monitoring, and sanctioning.
 It is also unrelated to occupational norms and identities that can have disciplinary effects; the betahaus coworkers belong to diverse occupational groups.
 As they can always choose to leave work and do something else, co-discipline is collectively enacted but, importantly, self-chosen.
 Because no external authority forces coworkers to be productive and go to work, they need to actively decide to do so on an everyday basis.
 Thus, co-discipline frames work as a single, self-elected possibility against the background of many alternatives (e.g., going to the beach, doing groceries, jogging, etc.).
 Together with the routines and rituals, co-discipline provides a specific mode of patterning and organizing work.
 This mode depends on a layer of formality.
 But it is primarily operating on the level of informal social interaction among coworkers, rather than the fulfillment of tasks specified in an employment contract.